Skip to content

 Knowing what is in your food starts with knowing how to read the label.
 When it comes to reading labels, you must look beyond the claims on the front of the box.
 By far, the most important part of the label is the ingredient list.
 That is where the whole truth is revealed.

 Marketing claims, calorie counts, and total grams only tell part of the story.
-Drilling down to the actual ingredients tells you much more about the product than the marketing tag lines.
-There are certain terms that are used frequently that sound great and enticing, but they can also be very misleading.
+Drilling down to the actual ingredients tells you much more about the product than the marketing taglines.
+Certain terms frequently used terms sound great and enticing, but they can also be very misleading.

 Keep in mind that food manufacturers have one main goal, and that is to get you to buy their products.
 Therefore, it is up to us to do our homework and to be diligent about knowing for certain what is going into our bodies.